-Candidate can give preference of the language in which they may like to be interviewed.
-UPSC will make arrangement for the translators.
+Candidates can give a preference of the language in which they may like to be interviewed.
+UPSC will make arrangements for the translators.

 Grand Total 2025 Marks

-A candidate is allowed to use any one language from the Eighth Schedule of the Constitution or English as the medium of writing the examination.
+A candidate can use any language from the Eighth Schedule of the Constitution or English as the medium of writing the examination.

 How to start IAS preparation?

-One this you will find common in all aspirants about IAS preparation that they start it with reading NCERT books.
+On this, you will find common in all aspirants about IAS preparation that they start it with reading NCERT books.
 Any beginner can start his UPSC preparation by reading NCERT books.
-Soon after this aspirants need to go through one textbook of each subject and keep revising as well as practicing for answer writing.
-Along with it a newspaper preferably The Hindu should be read by IAS Aspirants.
+Soon after this, aspirants need to go through one textbook of each subject and keep revising as well as practicing for answer writing.
+A newspaper, preferably The Hindu, should be read by IAS Aspirants.